othmanalmsaeed/snack-machine/README.md

 ### The Snacks machine

-The new snacks machine needs to be programmed before it operates and starts serving the employees some delightful snacks.

 The process to buy a snack involves the following steps:

 1- The snacks machine will start with a set of snacks and will have 0 money inside it.